brikis98/yevgeniy-brikman-homepage/_posts/2011-08-09-light-reading-for-heavy-lifting.md

 Decent guide to the how and why of olympic weightlifting.
 Very useful if your routine includes lots of cleans, jerks and snatches.
-Even more useful if your routine doesn't include them so you know what you're missing.
+Even more useful if your routine doesn't include them, so you know what you're missing.
 Though not quite as comprehensive and generally useful as Starting Strength, it's a useful resource.
 Moreover, Everett's gym, [Catalyst Athletics](http://www.cathletics.com/), has a good listing of [daily